esphome/esphome-docs/guides/getting_started_hassio.rst

 -------------------

-Assuming you created your first configuration file with the wizard, let's take a quick tour of the ESPHome dashboard interface.
+Assuming you created your first configuration file with the wizard, let's take a quick tour of the ESPHome Dashboard interface.

 .. figure:: images/dashboard.png
     :align: center